 Establishing an innovation system for the manufacturing industry, including strengthening investment in R&D in the manufacturing industry, building an innovation platform for the manufacturing industry, fostering innovative enterprises in the manufacturing industry, and incentivizing innovative talents in the manufacturing industry, in order to improve the innovation capacity of the manufacturing industry, promote technological progress in the manufacturing industry, and increase the added value and international influence of the manufacturing industry.
-To further strengthen the implementation of the policies of the "Innovate India" program, to provide the manufacturing industry with R & D funding, tax incentives, intellectual property rights protection and other support for the manufacturing industry, to provide the manufacturing industry, and to provide the manufacturing industry with innovation, evaluations, evaluations, evaluations, evaluations, evaluations, evaluations, evaluations, evaluations.

-demonstrations and other incentives.
+To further strengthen the implementation of the policies of the "Innovate India" program, to provide the manufacturing industry with R & D funding, tax incentives, intellectual property rights protection and other support for the manufacturing industry, to provide the manufacturing industry with innovation incubators, gas pedals, alliances and other platforms for the manufacturing industry, and to provide the manufacturing industry with innovations, evaluations, demonstrations and other incentives.
 Deb and Ray (2013) empirically demonstrated that the development of manufacturing industry varies widely across Indian states and technological advancement is the most important pull factor for the growth of manufacturing sector.